saaspegasus/pegasus-docs/src/content/docs/docker.md

 Mac users have reported better performance on Docker using [OrbStack](https://orbstack.dev/), which is a Docker Desktop alternative optimized for performance.

-Pegasus provides a `Makefile` with convenient shortcuts to help run various Docker (and other) commands.
 Windows users may need to install a 3rd-party package to run `make` commands.
 The easiest way to do that is via [these instructions](https://stackoverflow.com/a/57042516/8207).